education.vic.gov.au

 Rationale for goal and associated KIS

-• An analysis of the school’s NAPLAN and Victorian Curriculum teacher judgements data identified a high proportion of students demonstrating low to medium growth in numeracy.
-Additionally, the school’s Panorama Report indicated lower growth compared to like-schools.
-Teacher and student focus groups identified challenges with differentiating for students requiring support or extension in Numeracy lessons.
+• An analysis of the school’s NAPLAN and Victorian Curriculum teacher judgements data identified a high percentage of students demonstrating low to medium growth in numeracy.
+Additionally, the school’s Panorama Report indicated lower growth compared to similar schools.
+Teacher and student focus groups identified challenges with differentiating for students requiring support or extension in numeracy lessons.
 Numeracy was identified as an area of focus for the next SSP.
-As differentiation was highlighted as the root cause issue for the school’s decline in numeracy outcomes the first chosen KIS focuses on embedding a clear, consistent numeracy instructional model across the school.
-Once this model is established, the school will focus on improving teacher capacity to analyse data to ensure they are targeting students point of need through differentiated numeracy lessons
+As differentiation was highlighted as the root cause for the school’s decline in numeracy outcomes the first chosen KIS focuses on embedding a clear, consistent numeracy instructional model across the school.
+Once this model is established, the school will focus on improving teacher capacity to analyse data to ensure they are targeting students' points of need through differentiated numeracy lessons.

 7. School review report